 Previously I wrote that Ireland should adopt Thanksgiving.
 I wondered why so many less-likable bits of American culture made it to Ireland, but not one of the best things America has to offer: Thanksgiving.

 This is a disaster.
-Oh sure, the stores don't open til late in the day (5pm is late in the day? & Kmart is opening at 6am!), but that doesn't matter.
+Oh sure, the stores don't open til late in the day but that doesn't matter.
 They're open.
 Why?

-How many family dinners will have to be rushed, dessert postponed because Mom or Dad has to be at work by 5?
+How many family dinners will have to be rushed or desserts postponed because Mom or Dad has to be at work by 5pm?
 A holiday is a day, not a few hours in the morning.
-Only not any more.
+Only not anymore.
 Now Thanksgiving is just another shopping day, albeit with the twist that the stores open in the evening and stay open for 30 hours or whatever.
 Some holiday.

 Maybe there is some great sociological explanation for all this, but I don't really care.
 Nobody needs to buy a sofa or a skirt or a Playstation on Thanksgiving Day.
 They may want to, but they don't need to.